ncantu/graphDatabase/README.md

 # graphDatabase
-Graph script for init a the projet Graphof Instriit ('version Graph)
+Graph script for init a the projet Graphof Instriit Version Graph with Neo4j
+1 script cypher with autoincrement